CookieUzen/bad-apple-tty/README.md

 - unicode: using black and white + half blocks for 2 pixels per character (this runs in tty)
 - truecolor: unicode + true color

+# Dev

+Dev dependencies can be installed with `devbox`.
+Install `devbox` with your package manager of choice, then run `devbox shell` to drop into a dev environment.

 ## Install

 This program relies on the [gocv library](https://gocv.io).